zvxzdx/runeforge-wiki-ru/specific-guide/sfx/basic-information.md

 ## File Extensions
 - .wav: Generic audio file format used before converting into the format that League of Legends can read.
 - .wem: File format that the game reads.
 You can not use any other type of audio format to replace sounds.
 Requires WWise to convert from wav to wem.
-- .wpk: Format that contains all the compressed .wem files that the bank references.
+- .wpk: Format that contains all the compressed .wem files that the bank references (For VO).
 - .bnk: Format that contains metadata and event data to play the files found in the wpk.
-There are usually two bnks along with the wpk: "xxx_events.bnk" and "xxx_audio.bnk"
+There are usually two bnks along with the wpk: "xxx_events.bnk" and "xxx_audio.bnk."
+(SFX is found in a .bnk instead, because Riot.)
 - .bin: Code that reads every .wem file and provides the logic to get it to work in game; something like the brain of the game.
 (Not only used for sounds)